wp-plugins/linktexting-widget/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `linktexting-wdiget.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Install 'linktexting-widget.zip' on the 'Plugins' menu in Wordpress then activate it
-3. Sign up at LinkTexting.com and create a link
+2. Sign up at LinkTexting.com and create a link
-4. Get the Link ID
+3. Get the Link ID
-5. Use and customize our widget
+4. Use and customize our widget

 [linktexting linkid="Your_Link_ID" button_color="#aaa" button_color_hover="#666"]